CalGorm/Sea-Ice-AI-Classification/README.md

 - `y_test_balanced.npy`
 - `image2.npy`

+The notebook currently uses `save_path = '/content/drive/MyDrive/GEOL0069_Final_Project/'`.
+Anyone reproducing the analysis should change `save_path` to the location of their own project directory before running the data-loading cells.

 The analysis uses NumPy, pandas, Matplotlib, scikit-learn, TensorFlow/Keras, joblib and CodeCarbon.
 Dependencies are listed in [`requirements.txt`](requirements.txt).

 The experiments were carried out in Google Colab, including T4 GPU acceleration for the neural-network training.
 Runtime and CodeCarbon measurements are hardware-dependent.